rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 The metaphysical implications of science are discussed in the [Outline on scientific realism](scientific-realism.html).

-This could have been called the outline on "Epistemology".
+This could have been called the outline of "Epistemology".

 <!-- PAGETOC -->